csharp-cliwrap

 Handling Standard Input

-CliWrap also allows sending data to the standard input of the process.
+CliWrap also allows sending data to the process’s standard input.
 We can have a process and send commands to it through standard input.
-Here’s an example from a string, although there are many other Pipes we can use.
+Here is an example using a string, although there are many other Pipes we can use.

 var result = await Cli.Wrap("cmd")